sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

 LAYOUT_TOP_DOWN()

+Person(user, "User", "A person using a computer or mobile device")

 System_Ext(workstation, "Ubuntu Workstations", "Workstations and laptops used for everyday work\n\nTraditional computers")

 Container(mgmt, "talos-mgmt-pi", "Raspberry Pi 3A+", "Management Node for Kubernetes providing tools (kubectl, talosctl, ...)")